 If you’re feeling a bit overwhelmed by the number of word changes to remember, FluentU makes it easier by teaching you Russian in real-world contexts.
 Learning Russian grammar naturally in this immersive environment is, for most learners, much more effective than rote memorization of isolated rules.

 FluentU videos are organized by genre and learning level, so it’s easy to find something that works for you.
-Plus, FluentU suggests new videos based on what you’ve already watched, making the experience flexible but personalized.
+Plus, FluentU provides adaptive quizzes that test you on the material you struggle with, thus creating a more personalized experience.

 Check out the free trial to start picking up Russian declension, vocabulary and grammar the entertaining way.